Apply for a scholarship!

 Application deadline: April 1, 2019

-The Blue Foundation believes in helping students in our communities reach their educational goals.
-This year, the Foundation will be awarding six $2,000 scholarships in memory of Myrtle Knight to high school seniors in the communities we serve.
+Blue believes in helping students in our communities reach their educational goals.
+We'll be awarding six $2,000 scholarships in memory of Myrtle Knight to high school seniors in the communities we serve.

 To be eligible, applicants must: